Formbricks

 7. Onboarding Feedback Survey

 Detect friction and knowledge gaps early in the user journey.
 Trigger this after day 3, 7, or 14 of account creation.
+For inspiration, check out these onboarding survey questions.
 Try asking the following questions:

 • Segment by Role or Use Case